AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 ---
-keywords:
-  - Creative Cloud
-  - Marketplace
-  - Exchange
-  - Distribution
-  - Extensibility
-  - SDK
-  - Developer Tooling
-  - UXP
-  - Photoshop
-  - XD
-  - Plugin
-  - JavaScript
-  - Developer Console
-  - Creative Cloud Desktop
-  - FastSpring
-  - DSA
-  - Compliance
-  - Trader Details
 title: FAQ - Frequently Asked Questions
 description: This is the FAQ page
 ---

 # Submission and Review